carmenere/easy-eng/nouns/plural-singular.md

 The suffix of the plural form is pronounced `/z/` when the noun ends in any other sound.

 ### Examples
+- onions
+- rooms
+- lemons
+- pianos
-- onions, rooms, lemons, pianos, pears (/'peə(r)/ ⇨ /peə(r)z/), ferries (/ˈferi/ ⇨ /ˈferiz/), chairs, birds, balls, doors, songs, babies, flowers, leaves
+- pears (/'peə(r)/ ⇨ /peə(r)z/)
+- ferries (/ˈferi/ ⇨ /ˈferiz/)
+- chairs
+- birds
+- balls
+- doors
+- songs
+- babies
+- flowers
+- leaves

 <br>